 A creature appeared out of nothing.
 Or many creatures, he wasn’t sure.
 It seemed to keep changing form and colour.
 It was nowhere and everywhere.
 Present and non existent.
 Floating in the air and sticking to the walls like a nightmare of contradiction.

-Oh my God… said Roger, but he knew his God had nothing to do with this.
+-Oh my God… Roger said, but he knew his God had nothing to do with this.
 This went deeper than anything he had ever dreamed of.
 This didn’t even make sense.